YordanAsenov/vagrant-ansible-playground/README.md

 Most things that you can do manually in VirtualBox, in VMware Fusion and in Hyper-V can be done using Vagrant!
 Here are a few examples to get you started:

-- Create a new Virtual machine
+- Create one or more Virtual machines
+- Define resources usage
+- Configure VMs networks

 <!-- [END usecases] -->